Cut Flower Garden Dos and Don’ts for Beginners

 ‘Growing a Cut Flower Garden’ Series

 Cut flower gardens can be as big or small as you want them.
-If you have just a small space, you can create a small cut flower garden using just a few containers.
+If you have a small space, you can create a small one using just a few containers.

 Even if you have the room for a much bigger garden, you may want to keep it scaled down the first year before committing to more than you can handle.